 In a mild case, signs of swelling around the infected area are possible.
 Your dog could also try to lick or chew the pain away — bee stings are very painful to dogs.

 To help — try to use both a calming voice and movements.
 Check for swelling, inspect your dog’s head and face as well as the inside of its mouth thoroughly.
 In the case of multiple stings — swelling will appear rapidly.

-If you notice a stinger, try to remove without burying it deeper — injecting even more venom into the wound.
+If you notice a stinger, try to remove it without burying it deeper — injecting even more venom into the wound.
 If possible, use a card-like object to scrape the stinger out of the skin gently — avoid pulling or squeezing it.
 If you don’t feel comfortable doing this, leave it for the vet to attempt, as not to worsen the situation.

 If you don’t see any other signs of allergic reaction and your dog is breathing normally, consult your vet on which medication to use.
 Continue with monitoring and comforting your furry friend.

 Don’t underestimate the effect of the venom.
 The threat of an allergic reaction is still possible hours after the sting.

 Some dogs might develop a strong allergic reaction to a bee sting.
 It’s known as anaphylactic shock (anaphylaxis).
 Identifying its symptoms might help you save your dog’s life.
 If you notice any of these signs immediately after your dog is stung, go directly to the emergency vet.